typetetris/idasen-cli/README.md

 idasen-cli
 ==========

-Control your IKEA IDÅSEN standing desk by a cli tool using Bluetooth.
+Control your IKEA® IDÅSEN standing desk by a cli tool using Bluetooth.

-(Still some work in progress.)
+(This is neither made nor endorsed by IKEA®.)

 Basic Usage
 -----------
-    CLI to Control IKEA IDÅSEN standing desk via Bluetooth.
+    CLI to Control IKEA® IDÅSEN standing desk via Bluetooth.

     USAGE:
         idasen-cli <SUBCOMMAND>